 - This shift in Google policy shows it’s even harder to get something removed, making it an even more limited option for most people.
 A former reputation management company went out of business over promising and under delivering.

-- Online reputation management goes two ways – as much as having negative search results can hurt you, having positive, professional search results can help you.
+- ORM goes two ways – as much as having negative search results can hurt you, having positive, professional search results can help you.

 - Research shows that if 4-5 results on the first page of Google results for your name show you are good at what you do professionally, people are more likely to want to work with you.
 Additionally, if you happen to happen a negative search result but also positive content also out there, people are more likely to overlook the negative info.